-Ping Central - MAIN SETTINGS ٢
+Ping Central - MAIN SETTINGS ۲

-Describe Application Provide the basic details for your application.
-PR OGRESS 🛞
+Describe Application Provide the basic details for your application. ogress 🛞

-NAME 0 Select Template Select the template your application configuration and policy will be based on.
+NAME Select Template Select the template your application configuration and policy will be based on.

 Time Tracking DESCRIPTION Time tracking for special projects 2 Describe Application Provide the basic details for your application.

+owners

-ریس Jenna Dover 오 × I
+Jenna Dover & × & Marketing -

-Marketing Molly Smith Paul Taylor I
+A Molly Smith A Paul Taylor

 Cancel Save and Close